 What is the best month to visit London?

-September is often considered the best month to visit London because it combines mild weather, lower crowds, and more reasonable hotel prices.
-May is another excellent choice, especially for parks and spring flowers.
+September is often considered the best month to visit London because it offers a strong combination of pleasant weather, manageable crowds, and reasonable accommodation costs.
+May is another excellent option.

 Is London worth visiting in winter?